gottacatchenall/OptimalSamplingBiosurveillance/README.md

-# Optimal Sampling for Biosurveillance Workshop
+# Optimal Sampling for Biosurveillance

 This repository contains code associated with the manuscript [_A protocol for biodiversity-informed wildlife disease surveillance_ (Catchen et al. 2025)](http://dx.doi.org/10.32942/X21D36)